lavabit/libdime/docs/style.md

 Array initialization lists shall include a space after the opening brace, after each comma, and a space before the closing brace.
-If an initialization list extends past the text width then it shall be broken into segments of 5 elements per line, with the first five being listed on the same line as the variable name and each following line of elements aligned with the elements above it.
+If an initialization list extends past the line's text width then it shall be broken into segments of 5 elements per line, with the first five being listed on the same line as the variable name and each following line of elements aligned with the elements above it.